Sustainability

 For REPI development is only possible if it is sustainable over time.
 This means, for REPI, having particular attention and sensitivity in its business choices and in recognizing the need for continuous evolution and achievement of objectives that protect and improve the world we live in today and that we will leave to our children tomorrow.

 The REPI GROUP undertakes to manage its plants in full compliance with current regulations on environmental protection, minimizing energy consumption and fighting against any waste of resources.
-Inside the REPI plants there is rigorous collection and recycling of waste, so that nothing that is recyclable is lost.
+Inside the REPI plants there is rigorous collection and recovery of waste, so that nothing that is recyclable is lost.
 The REPI offices are also committed to promoting civic education for students in their area, who will be the adults of tomorrow.

 What does it mean to move from a linear economy to a circular economy?